5 Facts of Life to Stop Struggling With and Accept

 You’ll Never Get Where You Want to Be If You Don’t Put in the Work

-I blame our society for this one as there are multiple news stories daily implying that someone reached their goals seemingly overnight—almost as if it was by luck.
+I blame our society for this, as daily news stories imply that someone reached their goals seemingly overnight—almost as if it was by luck.

 But anyone who’s ever tried to do something worth doing knows otherwise.

-Results almost always only come after months, if not years, of hard, brain and body-numbing work.
+Results almost always come after months, if not years, of hard, brain and body-numbing work.

 However, once we come to realize that there’s simply no substitute for hard work, we quit banging our heads against the wall.